adscorp100/mdhomecarebuild/src/content/blog/mable-support-workers-ndis-complete-guide-2025.md

 ## Frequently Asked Questions About Mable Support Workers

 ### How much do Mable support workers charge?
-Mable support workers typically charge $35-45 per hour for standard NDIS support, with rates varying based on qualifications, experience, and time of service.
-Evening, weekend, and public holiday rates are higher.
-Mable charges a 5% platform service fee, making it significantly cheaper than traditional agencies that charge 15-30% markup.
+Based on Mable platform data from April-September 2025, the average weekday hourly rate for personal care/disability support is **$58/hour**.
+With Mable's 7.95% client platform fee, this totals approximately **$63/hour** for clients.
+Rates vary based on worker experience, qualifications, and time of service.
+Weekend and public holiday rates are higher.
+The minimum rate on Mable is **$39/hour**.

 ### Are Mable support workers qualified and safe?
 Yes, all Mable support workers undergo comprehensive background checks including National Police Checks, NDIS Worker Screening, and reference verification.
 The platform requires relevant qualifications and experience, with mandatory training modules.
 All bookings include $20 million public liability insurance coverage.

 ### Can I use my NDIS funding to pay Mable support workers?
-Yes, Mable is a registered NDIS provider.
-Self-managed and plan-managed participants can use their NDIS funding directly through the platform.
-Agency-managed participants may need approval from their Local Area Coordinator, but many are approved for Mable services.
+**Self-managed and plan-managed** participants can use their NDIS funding on Mable.
+However, **agency-managed (NDIA) participants cannot use Mable** because they must use registered NDIS providers only, and Mable is a platform, not a registered provider.
+If you're agency-managed, consider asking your LAC about changing to plan-managed or self-managed to access Mable.

 ### How do I find the right support worker on Mable?
 Use Mable's search filters to find workers by location, availability, specializations, and ratings.
 Read detailed profiles, reviews from other participants, and qualifications.
 Contact potential workers through the platform's secure messaging to discuss your needs before booking a trial session.